maxwolf621/OauthUser/Oauth2UserEndpoints.md

  */
 public class OAuth2LoginAuthenticationFilter extends AbstractAuthenticationProcessingFilter {

-	// Default_url, assert_attributes ...
+	// Default_url, and Static final String attributes ....

 	private ClientRegistrationRepository clientRegistrationRepository;
 	private OAuth2AuthorizedClientRepository authorizedClientRepository;
 	private AuthorizationRequestRepository<OAuth2AuthorizationRequest> authorizationRequestRepository = new HttpSessionOAuth2AuthorizationRequestRepository();

-        // ....
+        // other methods ....

-	// Process of Authentication
+	// Execute the Authentication for what the ueser gave in the client (password, email, state , scope ... etc  )
         @Override
 	public Authentication attemptAuthentication(HttpServletRequest request, HttpServletResponse response)
 			throws AuthenticationException {

 		MultiValueMap<String, String> params = OAuth2AuthorizationResponseUtils.toMultiMap(request.getParameterMap());
+		// check state and grant code
 		if (!OAuth2AuthorizationResponseUtils.isAuthorizationResponse(params)) {
 			OAuth2Error oauth2Error = new OAuth2Error(OAuth2ErrorCodes.INVALID_REQUEST);
 			throw new OAuth2AuthenticationException(oauth2Error, oauth2Error.toString());
 		}

-		// Removes and returns the OAuth2AuthorizationRequest associated
-		// to the provided HttpServletRequest and HttpServletResponse or if not available returns null.
+		/**
+		 * Intercept the Oauth2AuthorizationRequest from Authorization Server */
 		OAuth2AuthorizationRequest authorizationRequest = this.authorizationRequestRepository
 				.removeAuthorizationRequest(request, response);
+		// Removes and returns the OAuth2AuthorizationRequest associated to
-		if (authorizationRequest == null) {
+		//  the provided HttpServletRequest and HttpServletResponse or if not available returns null. if (authorizationRequest == null) {
 			OAuth2Error oauth2Error = new OAuth2Error(AUTHORIZATION_REQUEST_NOT_FOUND_ERROR_CODE);
 			throw new OAuth2AuthenticationException(oauth2Error, oauth2Error.toString());
 		}

+		/**
-		// Find the client from Authentication Server via authroizartionRequest and clientRegistrationRepository
+		 * Find the legit client from Authentication Server via authroizartionRequest and clientRegistrationRepository
-		//  if there is no such client then throw Oauth2AuthenticationExption String registrationId = authorizationRequest.getAttribute(OAuth2ParameterNames.REGISTRATION_ID);
+		 *	if there is no such client then throw Oauth2AuthenticationExption */
+		String registrationId = authorizationRequest.getAttribute(OAuth2ParameterNames.REGISTRATION_ID);
 		ClientRegistration clientRegistration = this.clientRegistrationRepository.findByRegistrationId(registrationId);
 		if (clientRegistration == null) {